windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 Zotero.Prefs.unregisterObserver(observerID);
 ```

-> If you want to store complex data, you can serialize (`JSON.stringify`) and deserialize (`JSON.parse`) the data.
+> **Tip**: For complex data, use `JSON.stringify` and `JSON.parse` to store and retrieve serialized values.

 ## 2.4 Notification System

-Zotero has a built-in notification system that allows plugins to be notified when a change is made in the data layer — for example, when an item is added to the library.
-Within Zotero itself, this is used mostly to update the UI when items change.
+Zotero’s notification system allows plugins to respond when certain events occur, such as when items are added, modified, or removed from the library.
+This system is used internally to update the user interface when data changes.

-The notification system is based on the observer pattern.
-Plugins can register observers for specific events and receive notifications when the events occur.
+The notification system uses an "observer pattern."
+An observer is a function that waits for a specific event to happen, and then runs in response.
+Plugins can register observers to listen for specific events.

-The `Zotero.Notifier` object is used to manage the notification system.
-It has the following important methods:
+The `Zotero.Notifier` object lets you register and manage observers.
+Key methods include:

 - `registerObserver(ref, types, id, priority): string`: registers an observer for an event.
 The `ref` is an object (`{ notify: (event, type, ids, extraData) => void }`) that implements the `notify` method.
 The `types` is an array of event types.
 The `id` is a unique identifier for debug output.
 The `priority` is the priority of the observer.
 - `unregisterObserver(observerID)`: unregisters an observer.